sdauby/credit-pricing/README.md

 `InstrumentId` and `PositionId` are `unsigned` aliases.
 (Improvement: make them proper types in the interest of type safety.)
 They identify `Instrument`s and `Position`s in the context of a `Portfolio`.

-A `Position` represents a quantity of an instrument identified by its `InstrumentId`.
+A `Position` represents a quantity of an instrument.
 A `Portfolio` consists of a collection of `Instrument`s and a collection of `Position`s.
 The concept of position is useful to represent the situation where several positions refer to the same instrument, as may happen in particular for fungible, standardized instruments.